-The existing development at the Dhoor does not appear to represent overspill from the main Town, however future take up of land between the Dhoor and the Town, which it is understood has been proposed as part of the call for Sites for the Northern Area Plan could in the future result in the areas becoming co-joined at which time it might be argued that overspill exists and development represents an extension of the Town.
+The existing development at the Dhoor does not appear to represent overspill from the main Town, however future take up of land between the Dhoor and the Town, which it is understood has been proposed as part of the call for Sites for the Northern Area Plan could result in the areas becoming co-joined at which time it might be argued that overspill exists, and development represents an extension of the Town.
+At present however the Commission does not feel that property at the Dhoor could be considered overspill from Ramsey.

-Development along the Jurby Road beyond Cronk Mayn Beg and Creg Malin, both of which are located within the existing boundary, might be perceived as ribbon development and an extension of the existing community.
+Development along the Jurby Road beyond Cronk Mayn Beg and Creg Malin, both of which are located within the existing boundary, is seen as ribbon development and an extension of the existing community.
 This development continues as far as Baldroma Beg and the former film studios.
 It is usual for development on the outskirts of Towns to provide a transition between the countryside and the urban area through lower density development which it is felt is seen in the development on Jurby Road.